catseye/Robin/doc/Reactor.md

 Standard Events
 ---------------

+### `init` ###

-When a reactor first starts up it will receive an event, `INIT`, telling it that it has started up.
+When a reactor first starts up it will receive an event telling it that it has started up.
+The event type for this event is the literal symbol `init`.

+There are a few things a reactor will almost always want to do when it receives an `init` event.
+These are:

+*   Subscribe to facilities.
+*   Return a known initial state.

 If a reactor isn't subscribed to any facilities, it won't necessarily receive any events.
 So it's likely that it may wish to react to the `INIT` event by